 Compliance Alerts

-Automated reminders for DMP inspections, ROPS certification renewals, and driver induction expiries.
+Automated reminders for WHS (Mines) Reg 213 inspections, ROPS certification renewals, driver induction expiries and safety-equipment audits.
+30/14/7-day warnings, not last-minute scrambles.

 Mixed Fleet Support

-Monitor trucks AND light vehicles (LandCruisers, D-Max, Rangers) from one dashboard.
-Same OBD-II system works for all.
+Monitor trucks AND light vehicles (LandCruisers, D-Max, Rangers, HiLux) from one dashboard.
+Same OBD-II gateway works for both registered and non-registered plant.

 How Predictive Maintenance Works